 W Type engine

-In the W type engines, cylinders are placed at an angle and it looks like a W shape configuration.
-This is a typical configuration of the three-cylinder engine but most of the automobiles use a three-cylinder engine in the form of a vertical configuration.
+In the W-type engines, cylinders are placed at an angle, and it looks like a W shape configuration.
+This is a typical configuration of the three-cylinder engine, but most automobiles use a three-cylinder engine in a vertical configuration.

 In this type of engine, cylinders are placed in a radial configuration with a central crankcase.
 It looks like spokes of wheels.

 In the opposed cylinder engine, cylinders are placed opposite to each other.
 So although the engine size becomes large due to this type of configuration, it offers more load balancing.

 Engines are divided into following categories based on types of cooling

 - Air Cooled engine